On the role of clustering in Personalized PageRank estimation: Related Work

 \section{Related Work}

-Much of the existing work on efficient PPR estimation can be classified into two categories: those based on the linear algebraic and probabilistic viewpoints, given by \eqref{eqPprLinAlg} and \eqref{eqPprEndpoint}, respectively.
+Before proceeding, we discuss some existing PPR estimation algorithms.
+Broadly speaking, these can be organized hierarchically: first, those that estimate the entire PPR matrix $\{ \pi_s(t) \}_{s \in V, t \in V}$; second, those that estimate a single row $\{ \pi_s(t) \}_{t \in V}$ or column $\{ \pi_s(t) \}_{s \in V}$ of this matrix, or its column sums (i.e.\ global PageRank); and third, those that estimate a single entry $\pi_s(t)$.

-From the linear algebraic viewpoint, many methods have been proposed to accelerate the power iteration or matrix inversion of \eqref{eqPprLinAlg}.
-To accelerate the power iteration, Jeh and Widom in \cite{jeh2003scaling} propose a decomposition that allows any source's PPR vector to be estimated using previously-computed PPR vectors from other sources.
-To accelerate the matrix inversion, several works have leveraged structural assumptions of the graph at hand to decompose $P$ and rewrite \eqref{eqPprLinAlg} to obtain less costly matrix inversions.
-For example, Tong \textit{et al.}\ in \cite{tong2008random} propose a decomposition of $P$ into a block diagonal matrix $P_1$ and $P_2 : = P - P_1$.
-Here the diagonal blocks of $P_1$ represent communities -- subsets of nodes densely connected amongst themselves -- while $P_2$ represents connections between communities; for graphs like social networks, $P_2$ can be extremely sparse.
-Closely related to the linear algebraic viewpoint are estimation schemes using dynamic programming, including those found in \cite{andersen2006local, andersen2008local}, which can be viewed as localized versions of the power iteration in \eqref{eqPprLinAlg}.
-We make use of these algorithms in our methods and will discuss them in more detail in Section \ref{secSinglePairDescription}.
+At the first level, several algorithms have been proposed to accelerate the power iteration or matrix inversion in \eqref{eqPprLinAlg}.
+To accelerate the power iteration, \cite{jeh2003scaling} provides a decomposition that allows a single row of the PPR matrix to be estimated using previously-computed rows; hence, this yields a procedure of first computing a small number of rows and then using these to estimate other rows.
+To obtain less costly matrix inversions, several works, e.g.\ \cite{tong2008random,shin2015bear}, have leveraged structural assumptions of the graph at hand.
+For example, Tong \textit{et al.}\ in \cite{tong2008random} propose a decomposition of $P$ into a block diagonal matrix $P_1$ and $P_2 : = P - P_1$; for graphs like social networks, $P_2$ can be extremely sparse.
+From the probabilistic viewpoint \eqref{eqPprEndpoint}, \cite{fogaras2005towards} gives an algorithm to estimate any entry of the PPR matrix at runtime using a precomputed database of random walk samples.

-From the probabilistic viewpoint, a foundational work is \cite{avrachenkov2007monte}.
-Here Avrachenkov \textit{et al.}\ analyze Monte Carlo methods for global PageRank estimation (readibly adapted to PPR), based on both the final step of sampled random walks (as given by \eqref{eqPprEndpoint}) and the number of visits along the entire walk.
-The basic Monte Carlo approaches of \cite{avrachenkov2007monte} have also been considered in other settings.
-For example, \cite{fogaras2005towards} proposes precomputing and storing a database of random walk samples, \cite{sarma2011estimating} develops algorithms to sample random walks when the graph is presented as a data stream, \cite{sarma2015fast} considers distributed estimation schemes, and \cite{bahmani2010fast} considers PPR estimation on dynamic graphs.
-Another significant work in this category is \cite{borgs2014multiscale}, which uses random walk-based methods to detect all nodes with global PageRank exceeding a certain threshold (with high probability); the algorithm is sublinear in $n$ when the threshold is $n^{\delta-1}$ for some $\delta \in (0,1)$.